mcharouk/aws/DevelopingOnAWS/Module_12/Cognito-UserPool/README_DEMO.md

  UserPoolDemoApp
  ```
   * generate client secret
   * activate scope with **email, openid and profile**.
-This will allow to get user attributes in id token
+This will allow to get user attributes in id token (among them, groups that are used to authorize page access)

 ## Run the application